 Elements of a profile

-Right under Julie's name is her background note.
-This is an internal summary of who the person is and how he relates to your organization.
-You can edit the background note by clicking the edit icon.
+Right under Joseph's name is her background note.
+This is an internal summary of who the person is and how they relate to your organization.
+You can edit the background note by clicking the pencil icon.
 Background notes can be searched, so you can find everyone whose profile contains a particular word or phrase.
 Background notes can also be imported.
 If you update the background note, the previous information will not be saved in the profile; but you can add the information as a note from the dashboard.

 Additionally, new profiles will be created for people when they interact with a broadcaster on any of these platforms or when they log into your site using Twitter or Facebook.
 You can also attach social media accounts manually from Edit > Social media accounts.
 Please note that because Twitter is a unique identifier, a person's profile can only be associated with one Twitter account.

-The above portion of Julie's profile overview includes several pieces of information pulled in from her Twitter account.
+The above portion of Joseph's profile overview includes several pieces of information pulled in from her Twitter account.

 - short bio